ZhentaoGuo/zhentaoguo.github.io/_pages/about.md

 Education Experience
 ---
-- **2023/04 - now** I am pursuing my PhD degree at Artificial Intelligience Institute, Shanghai Jiao Tong University (上海交通大学, SJTU), Shanghai, China.
+- **2023/04 - now** I am pursuing my PhD degree at Artificial Intelligience Institute, Shanghai Jiao Tong University (上海交通大学), Shanghai, China.
 Supervisor: Dr. Xiaokang Yang and Dr. [Wei Shen](https://shenwei1231.github.io/).

-- **2020/09 - 2023/03** I received the M.S. degree in the Department of Automation from Shanghai Jiao Tong University(上海交通大学, SJTU), Shanghai, China, with the National Scholarship!
+- **2020/09 - 2023/03** I received the M.S. degree in the Department of Automation from Shanghai Jiao Tong University(上海交通大学), Shanghai, China, with the National Scholarship!
 Supervisor: Dr. [Chaochen Gu](https://automation.sjtu.edu.cn/Chao-Chen).

 - **2016/09 - 2020/06** I received the B.S. degree in Electrical Engineering and Automation (双一流学科) from Hunan University (湖南大学, 985), Changsha, China, and **ranked first in my major (1/259) with a grade point average of 4.02/4.5.**
 <!-- - and got **the first place in my major (1/259) with a grade point of 4.02/4.5**.
 Supervisor: Dr. Min Liu.-->